Emojis in the Court of Law: Avoiding Ambiguity in Workplace Communication

 Handling Emojis in Business Communications

-If you’re an employee on the receiving end of inappropriate communications that have left you confused or uncomfortable, consult with a reputable and experienced attorney who can provide legal advice and defend your right to a safe workplace.
-For more information about this area, see our overviews on sexual harassment and employment litigation.
+If you’re an employee on the receiving end of inappropriate communications that have left you confused or uncomfortable, consult an experienced employment litigation attorney.
+An employment law attorney can provide legal advice and defend your right to a safe workplace.

 Was this helpful?